ethpm/ethpm-spec/README.md

 }
 ```

-This fully fleshed out Release Lockfile is meant to demonstrate various pieces
+This fully fleshed out Package is meant to demonstrate various pieces
 of optional data that can be included.
 However, for the remainder of our
-examples we will be using minimalistic lockfiles to keep our examples as
+examples we will be using minimalistic Packages to keep our examples as
 succinct as possible.